Tipi-Hack/tipi-hack.github.io/_posts/2018-06-30-NDH16-Wavestone-Step5.md

 wdigest  ndh              VBOSS-PC         wavestone
 wdigest  VBOSS-PC$        WORKGROUP
 ```
-Good, but there is two users.
+Good, but there are two users.
 We need to discover what is the malicious process and its owner.
-However we have the fist flag, "1 = Name of the victim's computer" = "VBOSS-PC".
+However we have the first flag, "1 = Name of the victim's computer" = "VBOSS-PC".

-For the three parts missing, we decide to use Volatility (see the next step writeup for the detailed instructions).
+For the remaining parts of the flag, we decide to use Volatility (see the next step writeup for the detailed instructions).
 Here is the process tree with the `pstree` command:
 ```console
 # volatility -f memory --profile=Win7SP1x64 pstree
 Volatility Foundation Volatility Framework 2.6